Trusted WordPress tutorials, when you need them most.

 You can now click on the ‘Add Taxonomy’ button at the bottom to save your custom taxonomy.

-After that, go ahead and edit the post type associated with this taxonomy in the WordPress content editor to start using it.
+After that, you can edit the post type associated with this taxonomy in the WordPress content editor to start using it.

 Using taxonomy in post editor